José A. Carrillo: Science policy

-He has participated in the Committee of Science Policy of the Sociedad de Científicos Españoles en el Reino Unido (Spanish Society of Researchers in the UK) SRUK/CERU.
+He is member of the Scientific and Technical Committee of the Spanish Science Agency 2021-2025.
+He participated in the Committee of Science Policy and is member of the Scientific Advisory Board of the Sociedad de Científicos Españoles en el Reino Unido (Spanish Society of Researchers in the UK) SRUK/CERU.
 He contributed towards the Science Policy Report of SRUK/CERU due to the Spanish General Elections of 2015.